-The financial statements are presented in Azerbaijani manats, which is the Bank's functional and presentation currency.
+The financial statements are presented in Azerbaijani manat, which is the Bank's functional and presentation currency.
 Transactions in foreign currencies are initially recorded in the functional currency, converted at the rate of exchange ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency rate of exchange ruling at the reporting date.
-Gains and losses resulting from the translation of foreign currency transactions are recognized in profit or loss as gains less losses from foreign currencies - translation differences.
-Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
+Gains and losses resulting from the translation of foreign currency transactions are recognised in the statement of profit or loss and other comprehensive income as net gains (losses) from foreign currency are translated using the exchange rates as at the dates of the initial transactions.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.

-Differences between the contractual exchange rate of a transaction in a foreign currency and the CBAR exchange rate on the date of the transaction are included in gains less losses from dealing in foreign currencies.
+Differences between the contractual exchange rate of a transaction in a foreign currency and the CBAR exchange rate on the date of the transaction are included in gains from dealing operations.

-The Bank mainly used the following official exchange rates in the preparation of these financial statements:
+The Bank used the following official exchange rates at 31 December in the preparation of these financial statements:

-2014 2013
+2015 2014

-1 US dollar AZN 0.7844 AZN 0.7845
+1 US dollar AZN 1.5594 AZN 0.7844

-1 Euro AZN 0.9522 AZN 1.0780
+1 euro AZN 1.7046 AZN 0.9522